This article has links to products and services we love, which we may make commission from.

 Currency in Romania

 The currency used in Romania is the Romanian leu.
-For the most up to date exchange rates click here.
+For the most up to date exchange rates see here.

 Bucharest Map

-Romanian Tourism has a very helpful page of maps for not only Bucharest but also other towns and cities.
+Romanian Tourism has a helpful page of maps for Bucharest and other towns and cities.

 WiFi in Bucharest